-Please note that billing statements for the FY 2018-19 Public Health Permit/License renewal will be mailed as usual in May using the current fee rate.
-If the proposed 15% fee increase is approved by the Board, a second billing statement will be sent for that portion of the fee representing the 15% increase and would be due by October 1, 2018.
+Billing statements for the FY 2018-19 Public Health Permit/License renewal mailed in May of 2018 reflected the FY 2017-18 rate, and were due on or before June 29, 2018.
+Whereas the 15% fee increase was approved by the Board, a second billing statement will be sent in mid-August for that portion of the fee representing the 15% increase and will be due by October 1, 2018.

 Below are responses to Frequently Asked Questions.